Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A1xd4qWdOgo.md

 ### Transcript

-> dlc confirmed the parasnit compels you that's what's happening all right let me scroll up and see if i can see some
+> dlc confirmed the parasnit compels you that's what's happening all right let me scroll up and see if I can see some
 >
 > [Music]
 >
-> massage goals should be played with nobelist no matter who wins we all have a blast oh my god i love it
+> massage goals should be played with nobelist no matter who wins we all have a blast oh my god I love it